Ana Fernández / SEO

 • Consideration: comparisons, success stories, interviews.

-• Decision: testimonies, demos, concrete benefits, differentials.
+• Decision: testimonials, demos, concrete benefits, differentiators.

-• Loyalty: newsletters, exclusive content, post-sales training.
+• Loyalty: newsletters, exclusive content, post-sale training.

 3. What do you want to happen after they consume your content?

-All content must have an intention.
+All content must have an intent.

 Content no longer lives only in text.
 Today it is distributed and consumed in multiple formats:

-• Short and educational videos
+• Short, educational videos

-• Carousels or visuals in networks
+• Social media carousels or visuals

 • Podcast clips